On peculiarities of the annealing process for highly transparent silica-based aerogel tiles manufactured in Novosibirsk: The largest multilayer aerogel radiator

 \section{The largest multilayer aerogel radiator}

-In multilayer aerogels, layer refractive indices and thicknesses are chosen so that Cherenkov rings from all layers coincide at the photon detector plane.
-Novosibirsk group has pioneered the production of monolithic multilayer aerogels with controlled refractive indices~\cite{Barnyakov2005}.
+In multilayer aerogels, layer refractive indices and thicknesses are chosen so that Cherenkov rings from all layers overlap at the photon detector plane.
+The Novosibirsk group pioneered the production of monolithic multilayer aerogels with controlled refractive indices~\cite{Barnyakov2005}.
 The first multilayer monolithic aerogel block produced in 2004 is shown in Fig.~\ref{fig:fig2} (left).
-Building on this legacy, our 2023 advancements include the successful fabrication of multiple four-layer focusing aerogel samples (230~$\times$~230~$\times$~35~mm$^3$), which meet targeted specifications for the refractive index and transparency (see Fig.~\ref{fig:fig2} (right)).
+Building on this experience, our 2023 advancements include the successful fabrication of several four-layer focusing aerogel samples (230~$\times$~230~$\times$~35~mm$^3$), which meet the targeted specifications for refractive index and transparency (see Fig.~\ref{fig:fig2} (right)).